 Christ in you

-How can you be fruitful today by impacting someone with God’s love?
+How can you fill the earth today with God’s love?

 To see today’s post from the TLIC Family blog –> Click Here